nrfconnect/sdk-nrf/doc/nrf/ug_bootloader.rst

 There are two implementations currently supported:

-* The first implementation provides the first stage in the chain, the immutable :ref:`bootloader`, which could be either |NSIB| or :doc:`MCUboot <mcuboot:index>`.
+* The first implementation provides the first stage in the chain, the immutable :ref:`bootloader`, which could be either |NSIB| or :doc:`MCUboot <mcuboot:index-ncs>`.
   It does not support bootloader upgradability, but it is useful if you need just the capability to update your application.

   See below for an abstract representation of the memory layout for an application that uses only an immutable bootloader in its boot chain: